nptscot/npw/web/src/manual/index.md

 - A roads are classified as primary routes, forming the backbone of the cycling network.
 - All other roads, including B roads, minor roads, and off-road paths, are classified as secondary routes, providing supplementary connections and ensuring comprehensive coverage.
-- If the road segment is outside a settlement, we always force it to the long distance tier.

 The network is adjusted to ensure direct routes with optimal density, following Transport Scotland's specifications (250m in urban centres, 400m in suburban areas).
 This allows the network to meet a wide range of origin-destination trip needs, improving access and usability.